skkmaths/claw/1dscalar/README.md

 sh runconvergence "20 40 80 160 320 640"
 python plotrate.py
 ```
-Order of accuracy test works for both linear and advection equation with periodic bc
+Order of accuracy test works for both advection and burger equation with periodic bc
+For discontinuous flux use the -pde dflux